alejovi93/airbnb-capstone/README.md

 For the project, I was interestested in analysing AirBnb data to understand:

 1. Where would it be ideal to be an AirBnb owner?
 What are the best neighbourhoods?
-2. Are there any advantages in being a superhost in terms of occupancy?
+2. Are there any advantages in being a superhost in terms of remuneration?
-3. What are the main determinants of prices?
+3. What are the main determinants of prices and occupancy?

 ## File Description
 There is 1 notebook available here that shows every step of the analysis.
 The notebook is meant to show how the result of the analysis (here) was reached.